alidcastano/alidcastano.com/content/essays/2020-05-20-Abstraction.md

 For a dieter, does 'eating healthy' mean eating nutritiously or eating in a caloric deficit?
 For weight loss, one can eat junk food yet stay in a caloric deficit and lose weight.
 Yet, overeating a plate of vegetables is harder than overeating a bag of skittles.
 So, while 'eating healthy' doesn't describe the cause of weight loss (being in a calorie deficit), it does describe the process that most effortlessly leads to it (eating filling, nutritious meals).

 Likewise, for a programmer, does 'abstraction' mean specifying some behavior or generalizing some pattern?
-The most notable code reuse comes from logic that's generalized across a codebase, but once logic is generalized, it gets used in disparate places so its implementation is harder to change.
+The most notable code reuse comes from logic that's generalized across a codebase, but once logic is generalized, it's used in disparate places so its implementation is harder to change.
 Hence why it's more practical to be specific first, until the patterns among them are concrete and easy to generalize.
 So, while 'abstraction' doesn't describe any act of extracting logic into a function, it does describe the process that most naturally leads to it (specifying behavior, then generalizing it).

-To fully decomplect abstraction from concretion, I'd help to explicitly define them as two different steps, or considerations, in the coding process:
+To fully decomplect abstraction from concretion, I'd help to explicitly define them as two different considerations in the coding process:

 1) Concretion: Some logic is repeated in multiple places, in the same way--should we specify it in a function?